St. George’s English School in Rome, Italy

 It was a good education at St. George’s.
 It was at an accelerated pace compared to the Canadian schools as we discovered when we returned to Canada.

 One friend I recall was Konstantine Theile from Chile.
 He wanted to run a hotel in Chile I believe.
 As I recall I only had one other Canadian boy in my class (Michael?) and his birthday was the same as mine – 1951 March 08.
 I gave him a Hardy Boys book for his birthday – and not being a party animal, I read the whole book during the party!
-Another boy I recall was a Canadian, born the same day as I was in the same year as well.
+Another boy (Michael ? ___? ) I recall was a Canadian, born the same day/month/year that I was.

 In 2000 November, I finished reading the first four Harry Potter books and I keep thinking back to my time in “Hogwarts” … I mean, St. George’s English School. 🙂